 Clinical experience begins during the summer after the first year.
 The first year of clinical experience is chiefly technical - performing various hydrotherapy treatments.
 During the summer after the second year through the third and fourth years, students become part of the treatment teams that deliver primary care in the clinic.
-Each student has a required summer clinic shift.
+Each student has a required summer clinic shift as a primary intern.

-In addition to the minimum 1,200 hours of patient care, third- and fourth-year students attend Naturopathic Grand Rounds, in which clinical cases of interest to students and clinicians are presented.
-Clinical education includes academic courses and community service activities.
-Students also attend medicinary, x-ray and laboratory practicums.
+In addition to the minimum 1,224 hours of direct patient care, third- and fourth-year students attend Naturopathic Grand Rounds, in which clinical cases of interest to students and clinicians are presented.
+Clinical education includes community education activities medicinary, x-ray and laboratory practicums in addition to direct patient care hours.